 - Download a syllabus checklist and template using Quality Matters standards.

 Note: These resources link to UW-Madison Google App documents and will require a UW-Madison NetID login.
 Please read our instructions for logging into UW-Madison Google Apps.

 - Review UW-Madison’s complete guide to creating and selecting accessible course materials.

 The “Instructional Materials” deep dive topic provides strategies and best practices to help you find, plan, create, and organize instructional materials and media in an online course.

 Topics covered include:

 - Planning and Selecting Course Content

 - Accessible Design

 Note: These courses are available for FREE to all UW-Madison faculty and staff.
-When you click the link you will be prompted to sign in with your UW-Madison NetID and password.
-Then you will be taken to the course homepage where you can learn more and complete activities.
+When you click the links you will be prompted to sign in with your UW-Madison NetID and password.
+Then you will be taken to the topic homepage where you can learn more and complete activities.